cuishuaigit/k8s-kong/README.md

 $ helm delete kong-ingress
 $ kubectl get pvc | grep kong-ingress-postgresql | awk '{print $1}'| xargs kubectl delete pvc
 ```
 The command removes all the Kubernetes components associated with the
 chart and deletes the release.

+## konga

+Konga is a UI for kong, but i dont't add it in this chart,because it deploy have a probelom,
+so i deploy [konga](https://www.cnblogs.com/cuishuai/p/9378960.html) on a Physical machine

 ## Configuration